-Prince George & Princess Charlotte Like Snacking Straight From The Garden
+Prince George & Princess Charlotte Like This Healthy Snack Straight From The Garden

 Some grandparents are known to sneak their grandchildren treats.
 Cookies, doughnuts, the occasional sip of soda when the parents aren't looking.
 This is not the case with the Duchess of Cornwall.
 As it turns out, Prince George and Princess Charlotte like to snack on far more nutritious foods than the usual grandparent fare with Camilla Parker Bowles is, even if it's potentially even covered in dirt.